A248/LibertyBans/docs/Importing-from-Other-Plugins.md

 ```
   * Do NOT use `-jar`!
   * If you are running a proxy, you will need to replace `org.bukkit.craftbukkit.Main` with the main class of your proxy software.
 For Velocity, that is `com.velocitypowered.proxy.Velocity`.
 For BungeeCord, that is `net.md_5.bungee.Bootstrap`.
+5. Run the import process as you normally would

 For help, join the discord for support.